curateteaching/digitalpedagogy/keywords/labor.md

 *History Engine* purports to teach students "the craft of an historian" by giving them experience working with primary documents and related secondary sources, and writing analysis of the sources for public consumption.
 However, student authors are uncredited on the "episodes" they write, and author is not a searchable term in the site's advanced search options. *History Engine* can be used to empower students to ask questions about authorship and intellectual property in doing digital work in the classroom.
 Useful exercises might include searching college websites to determine how much students paid per credit hour to contribute to the Engine, or discussing how to cite a work whose author has been rendered invisible.
 What does rendering student authors invisible teach them about "the craft of an historian"?

+REBECCA: Is there a case where student labor should remain anonymous?

 ###Digital Labor, Urban Space, and Materiality###
 ![screenshot](images/labor-posner.JPG)